 In correlation with the ridership decrease due to the COVID-19 pandemic, ticket revenue for the Pacific Surfliner also underperformed.
-For the third quarter of FFY 2019-20, overall revenue decreased by 90.7 percent when compared with the same period in the prior year, as shown in Figure 1.6.
-Figure 1.6 For the Capitol Corridor, total revenue decreased by 89.9 percent, the San Joaquin rail corridor saw a decrease of 75.4 percent, and the Coast Starlight decreased by 77.4 percent in the third quarter compared to last year.
+For the fourth quarter of FFY 2019-20, overall revenue decreased by 83.4 percent when compared with the same period in the prior year, as shown in Figure 1.6.
+Figure 1.6 For the Capitol Corridor, total revenue decreased by 85.7 percent, the San Joaquin rail corridor saw a decrease of 66.4 percent, and the Coast Starlight decreased by 60.1 percent in the fourth quarter compared to last year.
 Farebox Recovery The Pacific Surfliner is legislatively required to achieve a minimum of 55 percent farebox recovery.
 As a performance measure, farebox recovery is normally calculated on an annual basis.
 Expenses throughout the year are not linear and can cause significant fluctuations in the farebox recovery ratio from quarter to quarter.
-The California Department of Transportation Division of Rail and Mass Transportation usually reports quarterly to the California Transportation Commission (CTC) on all state-supported corridors via the California Department of Transportation's Intercity Passenger Rail Operations Report.
+The California Department of Transportation Division of Rail and Mass Transportation (DMRT) usually reports quarterly to the California Transportation Commission (CTC) on all state-supported corridors via the California Department of Transportation's Intercity Passenger Rail Operations Report.
 This report focuses on a rolling 12-month report period instead of the quarter.
-A report has not been submitted to the CTC since December 4, 2019.
-As of that report, the 12 months ending June 2019 saw a 72.5 percent farebox recovery ratio.
+On December 2, 2020, Caltrans DMRT reported to the CTC on the 12 months ending June 30, 2020 (the most recent available data) and indicated that the Pacific Surfliner realized a 54.6 percent farebox recovery ratio for that time period.
 Quality OTP The methodologies for calculating OTP vary significantly between intercity and commuter rail services.
 Commuter trains are considered late if trains arrive six or more minutes late to the terminal location.
 Pacific Surfliner trains are considered late if trains arrive 15 or more minutes after scheduled arrival times.
-In the third quarter of FFY 2019-20, average endpoint Pacific Surfliner OTP was 92.8 percent, which was an amazing 23.8 percent increase over the prior year.
+In the fourth quarter of FFY 2019-20, average endpoint Pacific Surfliner OTP was 92.0 percent, which was an amazing 27.4 percent increase over the prior year.
 The significant service reduction that occurred in March 2020 lead to reduced train volumes throughout the LOSSAN corridor.
 As such, an improvement in OTP was anticipated.
 A monthly OTP trend for the Pacific Surfliner can be seen in Figure 1.7.